no10ds/rapid/api/docs/guides/usage/schema_creation.md

 The schema will have the following structure:

 - `metadata` - General information of the schema.
+  - `layer` - String value, this is the name of the layer within rAPId that you wish to place the dataset within.
+The possible values of this are unique to the rAPId instance and specified on creation.
+If none are provided, it will default to `default`.
   - `domain` - String value, is the name of the domain that owns the dataset, it could be for example the name of the department that handles the data.
   - `dataset` - String value, is the name of the dataset. e.g.: "receipts" or "address".
   - `sensitivity` - String value, is the sensitivity level of the dataset. e.g.: "PUBLIC", "PRIVATE", "PROTECTED"